 Instant Pot shrimp alfredo pasta is so good and easy to make for your family!
 If you love seafood you’ll love how easy it is made in your pressure cooker.

 Ready for more easy Instant Pot recipes?
 Well this Instant Pot shrimp alfredo was a winner with my whole family so we figured we’d share it with you today!
+It’s a bit like fettuccine alfredo but loaded with shrimp and topped with a bit of parmesan too.
+We just can’t get enough cheese here. (affiliate links present)

-For this Instant Pot shrimp alfredo pasta we thawed our shrimp out overnight and put them in our one pot meal raw so everything could cook together perfectly, but knowing how to cook frozen shrimp in your Instant Pot is helpful too if you just want a bowl of these yummy suckers for lunch!
+For this Instant Pot shrimp alfredo recipe we thawed our shrimp out overnight and put them in our one pot meal raw so everything could cook together perfectly, but knowing how to cook frozen shrimp in your Instant Pot is helpful too if you just want a bowl of these yummy suckers for lunch!

-I must say…our family is OBSESSED with anything seafood related….my kids even love sushi!
+I must say…our family is OBSESSED with anything seafood related.
+My kids even love sushi!

 - If you haven’t introduced yours to shrimp or tried our Instant Pot fish recipe you really should.